-Please review the sections below for more information about this program's policies.
+Please review the sections below for more information about the Full-Time MBA program's policies.

 Degree Completion

-The Full-Time MBA degree program requires completion of a minimum of 67 credit hours based on the following parameters*:
+The Full-Time MBA degree program requires completion of a minimum of 67 credit units based on the following parameters*:

-• A maximum of 9 credit hours of graduate coursework if the grades earned are B or better and the MBA Academic Director deems the course to be equivalent to Olin MBA classes in quality and content.
+- A maximum of 9 credit units of graduate coursework if the grades earned are B or better and the MBA Academic Director deems the course to be equivalent to Olin MBA classes in quality and content.

-• Students studying in an approved semester-long international exchange partner program must complete a minimum of 52 credit hours in 5000-level courses taught by faculty members of Olin.
-The remaining credit hours (a maximum of 15) will be applied from the preapproved partner school.
+- Students studying in an approved semester-long international exchange partner program must complete a minimum of 52 credit units in 5000-level courses taught by faculty members of Olin.
+The remaining credit units (a maximum of 15) will be applied from the preapproved partner school.

 Degree requirement rules vary for dual degree students; see "Dual Degree Programs" below for more information.